 Don’t Forget About Cashback Apps

-You should never leave home without your phone because this allows you to save even more money using cashback apps like Checkout 51 and caddle.
-You can link up your debit card and save with Ampli, and other cashback tips.
+It would be best to never leave home without your phone because this allows you to save even more money using cashback apps like Checkout 51 and caddle.
+You can link up your debit card and save with Ampli and other cashback tips.

 Canadian Coupon Apps that Let You Earn Money

-If you live in Canada, there are now many apps you can download and earn cashback or do tasks in your local store and get paid, such as Field Agent.
+If you live in Canada, you can now download many apps and earn cashback or do tasks in your local store and get paid, such as Field Agent.

-Taking pictures of your receipts can get you cashback from Cashback apps like Checkout51 and Caddle.
+Taking pictures of your receipts can get you the cashback from Cashback apps like Checkout51 and Caddle.

 Can you think of any more tips for being an Extreme Couponer?